sophi-li/OKRs-self-learning/README.md

 - Can I get your feedback on X?
 - What are some challenges you face in your work?
 - What is something new you are learning right now?
+- What are your goals for your career / next career move?
+- Do you have advice for a self-taught dev?
 - What do you enjoy doing outside of work?
+- Can I reach out to you in the near future for feedback on X?
 - Is there anything I can support you in?

 ## Reading List